Accessibility supported technologies

 Not all techniques provide accessibility support

-The WCAG 2.1 techniques include ways of using specific technologies that currently cannot be considered accessibility supported in the context of the typical New Zealand Government website.
-In particular, and for the time being, these include the techniques for PDF, Flash and Silverlight.
+The WCAG 2.1 techniques include ways of using specific technologies that currently cannot be considered accessibility supported in the context of the typical New Zealand government website.
+In particular, and for the time being, these include the techniques for PDF.

 PDF and Word

 For most New Zealand government websites where the range of users’ operating systems and user agents cannot be controlled, specific ways of using some technologies cannot be relied upon.